Why Contingent Workers Could Be the Competitive Edge You Need

 Who Are Contingent Workers?

-Contingent workers are people who provide work for a company on a non-permanent basis.
-The phrase sometimes gets used as an alternative to either ‘freelancer’ or ‘contractor.’
-That’s not entirely an accurate enough usage.
+Contingent workers are people who provide work for a company without being hired as employees.
+The phrase sometimes gets used as an alternative to either “freelancer” or “contractor.”
+That’s not entirely accurate.

 Both freelancers and contractors are contingent workers.
 They’re not the only type of professionals who fall within the category, however.
 The following are all people who can come under the umbrella of being contingent workers: